 "We should head back," she said to him over the din of the platform.
 "I need to write up that Cannons exclusive.
 Any later and the Pitch will have it before the Prophet."

 Harry nodded.
-He cast a glance over his shoulder, the train nowhere in sight, and moved with the rest of the parents towards the exit.
-Ahead of him, he thought he spied the silhouette of a handsome, gangly man with his arm around a slight woman with slumped shoulders.
+He cast a glance over his shoulder, the train nowhere in sight, and moved with the rest of the families towards the exit.
+Ahead of him, he thought he spied a handsome, gangly man with his arm around a slight woman with slumped shoulders.
 The woman was holding the hand of a small boy stumbling over his own steps.
 It was undoubtedly his best friends Ron and Hermione with their son Hugo.
 Like Lily, Hugo was still two years away from riding the red steam engine to Hogwarts.
 Both couples would likely be dealing with an inconsolable youngest child on the car ride home.

 Harry thought of calling out to them, but Ginny was saying something.